Sinthia-11628/-Letter-Quest-Hangman-Adventure-/README.md

-# 🎮 Funny Hangman: Save the Stickman!
+# 🎮 Letter Quest:Hangman Adventure!

 A fun and interactive GUI-based Hangman game built using Python and Tkinter, designed with a modern glassmorphism-inspired interface.
 Players guess a randomly chosen English word, and if they fail — they’ll not only see the word but also learn its **meaning**, **example**, **synonyms**, and **antonyms**.
 Educational *and* fun!